MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-graphics-virtualization.md

 In Windows Server 2016, you have two graphics virtualization technologies available with Hyper-V that let you leverage the GPU hardware:

 - [Discrete Device Assignment (DDA)](#discrete-device-assignment) - For the highest performance using one or more GPUs dedicated to a VM providing native GPU driver support inside the VM.
 The density is low because it is limited by the number of physical GPUs available in the server.
-- [Remote FX vGPU](#remotefx-vgpu) - For knowledge worker and high-burst GPU scenarios where multiple VMs leverage one or more GPUs through para-virtualization.
+- [RemoteFX 3D Video Adapter (vGPU)](#remotefx-vgpu) - For knowledge worker and high-burst GPU scenarios where multiple VMs leverage one or more GPUs through para-virtualization.
 This solution provides higher user density per server.

 The following illustration shows the graphics virtualization options in Windows Server 2016.